JuliusDgenius/alx-low_level_programming/0x00-hello_world/README.md

-This directory contains C Task files
+This directory contains C Task files:

 Task 0 - Is a script that runs a C file through the preprocessor and save the result into another file